atelier-saulx/selva/server/selvad/README.md

 - `modules/` contains sources for loadable modules (selva)
 - `lib/` contains libraries that can be used in modules (util, deflate, jmalloc)

+Some directories may have a subdirectory called `fuzz/`, that's for fuzzers (using LLVM LibFuzzer).

 Build Goals
 -----------